Isaiah-Essien/uboho_web_dashboard/README.md

 ##  Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request
+ - Submit a contribution request to the author